vorobushekk/enchanted-context-scribe/README.md

 ## 🙏 Acknowledgments

-- **Lovable** for writing, debagging, assemmbling and deploying the web app for me :)
+- **Lovable** for writing, debugging, assembling, and deploying the web app for me :)
 - **OpenAI** for providing the GPT API for story generation
 - **Supabase** for the secure, scalable backend platform